Tanner Roark

-Tanner B. Roark (/roʊˈɑrk/ roh-ARK-'; born October 5, 1986) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball for the Washington Nationals, Cincinnati Reds, Oakland Athletics, and Toronto Blue Jays.
+Tanner Burnell Roark (/roʊˈɑrk/ roh-ARK-'; born October 5, 1986) is an American former professional baseball pitcher.
+He played in Major League Baseball for the Washington Nationals, Cincinnati Reds, Oakland Athletics, and Toronto Blue Jays.
 He played college baseball at the University of Illinois at Urbana-Champaign.

 Professional career

 Southern Illinois Miners

 Roark played one season with the Southern Illinois Miners of the independent Frontier League in 2008.
 In 3 games, he was 0–2 with a 21.41 ERA.
 In just 9.2 innings, he gave up 23 hits along with 25 runs while striking out 11.

 Texas Rangers

 Roark was drafted by the Texas Rangers in the 25th round of the 2008 MLB draft.
 He began his professional career with the rookie ball AZL Rangers, and also appeared with the Single-A Bakersfield Blaze.
 In 2009, Roark split the year between Bakersfield and the Double-A Frisco RoughRiders, pitching to a cumulative 11-1 record and 3.02 ERA with 100 strikeouts.
 He was assigned to Frisco to begin the 2010 season.